Asser International Sports Law Blog

 The Asser International Sports Law Centre is part of the T.M.C.
 Asser Instituut

-The Editors of the International Sports Law Journal (ISLJ) invite you to submit abstracts for the ISLJ Conference on International Sports Law, which will take place on 25 and 26 October 2022 at the Asser Institute in The Hague.
-The ISLJ, published by Springer and TMC Asser Press, is the leading academic publication in the field of international sports law.
-The conference is a unique occasion to discuss the main legal issues affecting international sports and its governance with renowned academic experts.
+The Editors of the International Sports Law Journal (ISLJ) invite you to submit abstracts for the third ISLJ Annual Conference on International Sports Law, which will take place on 24 and 25 October 2019 at the Asser Institute in The Hague.
+The ISLJ, published by Springer and Asser Press, is the leading academic publication in the field of international sports law.
+The conference is a unique occasion to discuss the main legal issues affecting international sports with renowned academic experts and practitioners.

 We are delighted to announce the following confirmed keynote speakers: